 Who is responsible for paying Corporation Tax?

-The company director, or directors, are responsible for making sure Corporation Tax returns for a company are filed with HMRC, and that all taxes have been paid, by the appropriate deadline.
+The company director, or directors, are responsible for filing Corporation Tax returns with HMRC and paying all taxes by the appropriate deadline.
 Many companies hire tax specialist accountants to prepare Corporation Tax returns, but the legal responsibility still lies with the company directors.

 How is Corporation Tax paid?